zvldz/aqcn02_fw/update/README.md

 - Uninstall modification
 - Added custom startup script '/data/run.sh'
 - Added attempt to restore the modification if it is broken
+- Mod survives a factory reset (partially restorable).
+And also when switching to Aqara mode

 ## Service managment
 To run the service with the system, you must create an empty file with one or some of the names